How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
 Know that I only recommend products and services I’ve personally used and stand behind.
 When you use one of my affiliate links, the company compensates me, which helps me run this blog and keep my in-depth content free of charge for readers (like you).

-Try RightBlogger: My 70+ Hand-Crafted Tools for Bloggers
+Try RightBlogger: My 80+ Hand-Crafted Tools for Content Creators

-Join 1,000+ bloggers, marketers, writers, freelancers & creators in trying my very own kit of powerful tools for bloggers: RightBlogger.
-You’ll unlock 70+ blogging, SEO, marketing, sales and productivity-focused tools to blog faster & more effectively today.
+Join 6,133+ creators, bloggers, marketers, writers, freelancers & entrepreneurs in using my very own kit of powerful tools for content creation: RightBlogger.
+You’ll unlock 80+ blogging, SEO, marketing, sales and productivity-focused tools to create content faster & more effectively today.

 What is Google Analytics?